LSSTDESC/rail_projects/docs/source/new_dataset_holder.rst

 #.
 The ``extractor_inputs = [('input', PqHandle)]`` and ``outputs = [('output', PqHandle)]``  define the inputs that will be based to the

 #.
+The ``output_type: type[RailDataset] = RailPZPointEstimateDataset``
+   line specifies that this class will return a RailPZPointEstimateDataset dataset.

+#.
 The ``__init__`` method does any class-specific initialization, in this case defining that this class will store and project and extractor

 #.
 The ``__repr__`` method is optional, here it gives a useful representation of the class